wrench-project/wrench/doc/source/wrench_102/storageserviceproxy.rst

 #Using a Proxy
 If proxy is given a default remote location, it can be used exactly like a normal storage service, it will simply use the cache and default remote file server.

 .. code:: cpp

 	proxy->readFile(someDataFile);//Checks the cache for someDataFile, if it does not exist, checks default readFile(FileLocation::LOCATION(proxy,someDataFile));//same, but presumably the file is now cached proxy->writeFile(someDataFile);//Write a file to the default remote and the cache

-If no default location is given, or the file is on a different remote :cpp:class:`wrench::StorageService` either :cpp:class:`wrench::StorageServiceProxy::readFile(wrench::StorageService,wrench::DataFile)` must be used, or the :cpp:class:`wrench::FileLocation` used to locate the file must be a :cpp:class:`wrench::ProxyLocation.`
+If no default location is given, or the file is on a different remote :cpp:class:`wrench::StorageService` either :cpp:class:`wrench::StorageServiceProxy::readFile(wrench::StorageService,wrench::DataFile)` must be used, or the :cpp:class:`wrench::FileLocation` used to locate the file must be a :cpp:class:`wrench::ProxyLocation`.

-:cpp:class:`wrench::ProxyLocation` has the same factories as a normal wrench::FileLocation`, except they take an extra :cpp:class:`wrench::StorageService` `target` to use as a remote :cpp:class:`wrench::StorageService`.
+:cpp:class:`wrench::ProxyLocation` has the same factories as a normal :cpp:class:`wrench::FileLocation`, except they take an extra :cpp:class:`wrench::StorageService` `target` to use as a remote :cpp:class:`wrench::StorageService`.
 There is also a factory that takes any existing location and the `target`.
 For this proxy location `ss` should be the proxy to access.

 .. code:: cpp